-- The academic preparation of applicants must be the equivalent of a four year bachelor's degree from an accredited institution of the United States. - The records of previous studies must document appropriate standards of academic achievement. - 3.
+- The academic preparation of applicants must be the equivalent of a four year bachelor's degree from an accredited institution. - The records of previous studies must document appropriate standards of academic achievement. - 3.
 Applicants must meet all A-State and all program admission requirements.